-The seasonal watering plan is a publicly available, transparent preview of all the potential watering actions that could be implemented using water available under all environmental water entitlements held in Victoria.
+The seasonal watering plan is a publicly available description of all the potential watering actions that could be implemented using water available under all environmental water entitlements held in Victoria.
 This includes water available under the VEWH's environmental water entitlements and water held by other environmental water holders for use in Victoria (see subsection 1.4.1).

 The seasonal watering plan for the upcoming water year is released by 30 June each year.
-The 2021-22 plan and any variations are valid for this water year -1 July 2021 to 30 June 2022 - or until the subsequent seasonal watering plan is released.
+The plan and any variations are valid for the whole water year, which runs from 1 July to 30 June or until the subsequent seasonal watering plan is released.